The cast of the Aveyond and associated tropes.

 MystA mist wraith princess who is sent by her mother to look for her younger brother, Whisp.

-- Big Sister Instinct: The reason she embarked the journey is to rescue her younger brother from being sacrificed to Qetesh.
+- Big Sister Instinct: The reason she follows Boyle on his journey is to rescue her younger brother from being sacrificed to Qetesh.

 - Deuteragonist: Although the main focus of the story is Boyle's journey to become a hero, the plot revolves around her quest to rescue her younger brother from being sacrificed to Qetesh.